ycvogt/my_portfolio/posts/praat_vowels.md

 ### Findings

 What we can see here is that there is a change in F1 and F2 frequencies.
-However, in order to conclusively link this to a change in vowel position in the mouth (i.e. a change in pronunciation) further measurment techniques would be necessary (e.g. MRI Imaging or electropalatography).
+However, in order to conclusively link this to a change in vowel position in the mouth (i.e. a change in pronunciation) further measurement techniques would be necessary (e.g. MRI Imaging or electropalatography).

 ---
 ### References